-PG will be looking to display strength as it nears its next earnings release, which is expected to be January 20, 2021.
-In that report, analysts expect PG to post earnings of $1.50 per share.
-This would mark year-over-year growth of 5.63%.
-Meanwhile, our latest consensus estimate is calling for revenue of $19.01 billion, up 4.21% from the prior-year quarter.
+PG will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect PG to post earnings of $1.08 per share.
+This would mark a year-over-year decline of 6.9%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $18.19 billion, up 2.79% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.56 per share and revenue of $74.19 billion.
-These totals would mark changes of +8.59% and +4.56%, respectively, from last year.
+PG's full-year Zacks Consensus Estimates are calling for earnings of $5.62 per share and revenue of $75.38 billion.
+These results would represent year-over-year changes of +9.77% and +6.24%, respectively.

-It is also important to note the recent changes to analyst estimates for PG.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for PG.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.2% higher within the past month.
-PG is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+PG is currently a Zacks Rank #3 (Hold).

-Digging into valuation, PG currently has a Forward P/E ratio of 24.96.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 24.96.
+In terms of valuation, PG is currently trading at a Forward P/E ratio of 23.99.
+This represents a premium compared to its industry's average Forward P/E of 22.97.